melerek/PostMini/README.md

 - Built with PyQt6 for the GUI framework
 - Uses the requests library for HTTP operations
-- Inspired by Postman and similar API client tools
+- Inspired by Postman and other professional API client tools
+- PostMini - A simple yet powerful alternative for desktop API testing

 ## Contact